Disney Cruise or Disney World: Which is Better?

 All-Inclusive or Piece-by-Piece

 In comparison, Walt Disney World is not necessarily something you pay for ahead of time.
-While Disney is reintroducing their Disney Dining Plans, many of the costs associated with Disney World are paid for while on your vacation.
+While Disney has reintroduced their Disney Dining Plans, many of the costs associated with Disney World are paid for while on your vacation.

 Relaxation or Thrills